jeffdcamp/dbtools-android/README.md

             </database>
         </dbSchema>

   6. Create DatabaseManager.java.
-This class manages all database connections, creates and updates databases (this version uses CDI injection for the context)
+This class manages all database connections, creates and updates databases (this version uses CDI injection for the context).
+(This file should initially be generated in the future)

         package org.company.project.domain;